Youth Education Program

 EDC created the International Business Scholarships because international trade is critical to Canada’s economic prosperity and we’re dedicated to helping students – the next generation of business leaders – to succeed.

-We award up to 30 scholarships annually, 25 of which go to undergraduate university or college students interested in pursuing a career or furthering their studies in international business, with up to 5 additional scholarships for students in programs which combine business with environmental or sustainability studies.
+We award up to 30 scholarships annually, 25 of which go to undergraduate university or college students interested in pursuing a career or furthering their studies in international business, with up to five additional scholarships for students in programs which combine business with environmental or sustainability studies.
 An EDC scholarship is worth a $4,000 cash award.

-The application process starts in November and ends in early February.
+The application process starts in November and ends in February.
 Scholarships are awarded in spring, and issued in autumn at the start of each academic year.

 Check Your Eligibility

-To be eligible, you must be:
+To qualify you must be:

-- a Canadian Citizen or Permanent Resident
+- A Canadian Citizen or Permanent Resident.

-- returning to full-time post-secondary studies for the 2014-2015 academic year entering your second, third or fourth year
+- Returning to full-time studies for the 2017-2018 academic year.

-- in excellent academic standing
+- In excellent academic standing.

 Key Selection Criteria

-- Strength of letter of intent
+- Strength of letters of reference

 What's the Process?